Predictive Data Intelligence provides the data foundation that modern data-driven organizations need

-UK Driver and Vehicle Standards Agency (DVSA)
+Driver and Vehicle Standards Agency

-The UK Department of Transport’s executive agency needed to standardize and automate data quality while keeping data secure and in compliance with the GDPR.
-With the help of Axon Data Governance and Informatica Data Quality, DVSA improved decision-making with faster delivery of higher-quality data.
-They also increased security and efficiency by bringing all driver and vehicle data into a single repository.
-All of which allowed them to build more trust and improve interaction with their citizens.
+The UK Department of Transport’s Driver and Vehicle Standards Agency (DVSA) wanted to standardize and automate data quality.
+They also needed to keep data secure and in compliance with the EU General Data Protection Regulation (GDPR).
+With the help of Informatica’s data governance and data quality solutions, DVSA improved data-driven decision-making with faster delivery of higher-quality data.
+They were also able to increase security and efficiency by bringing all driver and vehicle data into a single repository.
+This allowed them to build greater trust and improve interaction with their citizens.